Use Cases For Account Aggregator Framework

 2. User shares the login credentials with the app

-An individual makes about 200 financial decisions in their lifetime – choosing a bank to open a savings account, home loan, personal loan, buying/selling mutual funds, insurance policies.
-Good PFM apps help individuals make better financial decisions based on their own data.
-It is important for PFM apps not to be just graphically presenting the data but also give actionable reports.
+An individual makes about 200 financial decisions in their lifetime – choosing a bank to open a savings account, home loan, personal loan, buying/selling mutual funds, and insurance policies.
+Good PFM apps help individuals make better financial decisions.
+It is essential for PFM apps to not only graphically represent data but also provide actionable reports.

 3. Robo Advisory Use Case

-These days many in India are investing in Mutual Funds thru Robo Advisory apps.
-If these apps have real-time access to your financial data the Robo advisor can give far better-informed decisions.
-A few of the features of Robo advisory apps are listed below.
+Mutual Fund investments in India are increasing through robo-advisory apps.
+If these apps have real-time access to a users’ financial data, they can improve informed decisions.
+A few of the features of robo-advisory apps are,

 2. Switch to Direct